mdalai/self-driving-car-Unscented-Kalman-Filter/README.md

 ## Evaluation
 ### RMSE meet the standard
-Standard:Your px, py, vx, and vy RMSE should be less than or equal to the values [.09, .10, .40, .30].
+**Standard**: your px, py, vx, and vy RMSE should be less than or equal to the values [.09, .10, .40, .30].

 ### NIS